 Heavy--- Once a heart-felt designation of relevance and truth.
 Now just about anything we Baby Boomers try to lift.

 In thinking back to the Sixties, much of the language we spoke was indeed self-indulgent and pretentious.
-But a bit of it was more like Yiddish; that is, able to express thoughts and feelings in a word or phrase that couldn’t be expressed any other way… for which there was and is no equivalent in English.
+But a lot of it was more like Yiddish; that is, able to express thoughts and feelings in a word or phrase for which there was no equivalent in English, or anywhere else.